5 Tips for Organizing a Neighborhood Seed and Plant Swap

 Looking for a great way to meet your gardening neighbors, build community and get free plants?
-Host a plant and seed exchange!
-We hosted one in our small urban neighborhood this spring, and can’t wait to do it again next year.
-Here are five tips for how to organize a plant and seed exchange for your neighborhood.
+Host a seed and plant swap!
+We hosted one in our small urban neighborhood this spring, and can't wait to do it again next year.
+Here are five tips for how to organize a seed and plant swap for your neighborhood.

 Really, all you need is one other interested fellow gardener, and your plant and seed exchange can grow from there.
 If you've already met a gardening neighbor or two, ask them about the idea.
 If you haven't, then reach out - I posted a note on my neighborhood's Facebook page.
 Try posting in a community newsletter, or on a nearby shop bulletin board.

 We used an area park, but you could also use backyard or front walk.
-I used to host weekly food-coop pickups on my tiny front porch – just spread everything out on the steps, porch and sidewalk.
-Ask a church or business if you can use their space – most are happy to support a community event.
+I used to host weekly food-coop pickups on my tiny front porch - just spread everything out on the steps, porch and sidewalk.
+Ask a church or business if you can use their space - most are happy to support a community event like a plant swap.

 Let people know what to expect by spelling out a few details apart from time and place.
 No need to get too organized here.
 For example, you might want to note that everything at the plant and seed exchange - including tools - are free.
 Tell people to bring plants in giveaway containers.
 Figure out if you need folding tables.